doppelganger9/blog/content/blog/2019/03/06/index.md

 Clicking on the **log** link will give us the complete docker image execution logs.

-On the left side, there is a panel with the list of steps:
+On the left side, there is a panel with a list of steps:

 ![Actions Failed](./ActionsFailed.png)